normanjoyner/containership.cli/docs/_pages/quick-start-guide.md

 ~~~
 Commands:
-  app            List and manipulate applications running on the cluster
+  svc            List and manipulate services running on the cluster
                  specified by the client remote.
   client-plugin  List and manipulate plugins for Containership client.
   container      List and manipulate containers running on the configured